tildeclub/site/wiki/source/ssh.md

 ---

-> all users are required to use an ssh keypair for login, or will be required to proceed with manual account recovery
+> all users are required to use an ssh keypair for login, or will be required
+> to proceed with manual account recovery.
+> you can also set up [two-factor authentication](2fa.html) to log in without your
+> keypair.

 ## tilde.club details